itskenzylimon/Activity/README.md

 **Activity** will allow you to update your declared variables anywhere on the app code and rebuild the UI  for the affected widgets Only.

 Active Data Types have a *typeName* and can be any key you assign the type to.
 It can really help when you want to update a value based on the assigned key *typeName*

+*setToOriginal* is function that extends any type of Active Type, it is meant to be used when you want to persist a value over the applications lyfecycle. you can still update the current value but the original value will persist through out and you can easily access the original values.
+Under the hood it relies on Memory to persist data.

+*setOriginalValueToCurrent* this function function update the original value set by *setToOriginal* to the current value, it will perform updates on the UI.

 #### ActiveBool
 * ActiveBool : extends the dart bool data type, meaning you can enjoy the benefits  of the built in bool functions.